danijar/crafter/README.md

 ## Evaluation

-The environmnent defines `CrafterReward-v1` for agents that learn from the provided reward and `CrafterNoReward-v1` for unsupervised agents.
-Agents are allowed a budget of 1M environmnent steps and are evaluated by their success rates on the 22 achievements and by their geometric mean score.
+Agents are allowed a budget of 1M environmnent steps and are evaluated by their success rates of the 22 achievements and by their geometric mean score.
 Example scripts for computing these are included in the `analysis` directory of the repository.

-- **Reward:** The sparse reward is `+1` for unlocking a new achievement during the episode and `-0.1` or `+0.1` for every lost or regenerated health point.
+- **Reward:** The sparse reward is `+1` for unlocking an achievement during the episode and `-0.1` or `+0.1` for lost or regenerated health points.
-  Performance should not be reported as reward but as the score; see below.
+  Results should be reported not as reward but as success rates and score.

 - **Success rates:** The success rates of the 22 achievemnts are computed as the percentage across all training episodes in which the achievement was